CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 > It's important to note that the redirect URIs are defined based on our configuration, whether as hard-coded values in the [application.yml](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/2538c8bcbdb6b1ed9ba4ecdeed29efda31a6cf28/backend-for-frontend/src/main/resources/application.yml#L31) , or as passed-in environment variables in [Docker Compose](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/2538c8bcbdb6b1ed9ba4ecdeed29efda31a6cf28/manifests/docker-compose.yml#L16), or as in the Kubernetes [manifest](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/2538c8bcbdb6b1ed9ba4ecdeed29efda31a6cf28/manifests/backend-for-frontend.yml#L27).
 {: .prompt-info }

-Keycloak also involves browser redirections, exposing request URIs such as `http://host.docker.internal` in a Docker Compose context and `http://keycloak` when deployed in Kubernetes.
+Keycloak also involves browser redirections, exposing request URIs such as `http://host.docker.internal` in a Docker Compose context and `http://keycloak` when deployed in minikube.
 The browser lacks literacy for these URIs without the help of local DNS resolution, so let's fix that.

 The first configuration for Docker hostname resolution has already been done when installing Docker on local machine, so we are good to go.
-To enable the browser to resolve these URIs when applications are deployed in Kubernetes, however, we need to add entries for the local IP address and service name to the DNS hosts file.
+To enable the browser to resolve these URIs when applications are deployed in minikube, however, we need to add entries for the local IP address and service name to the DNS hosts file.
 Run the following command depending on the operating system that applications are running on:

 - On Linux/MacOS:
   ```bash